wp-plugins/oik-nivo-slider/readme.txt

 = I typed [nivo] and got [nivo] back =
 You need to activate both the oik-nivo-slider plugin and the oik base plugin.
 The [nivo] shortcode only becomes functional when [oik] is loaded.

+= My images do not appear in the slider =
+The most common fixes to this problem are:

+* Upgrade your version of oik to 1.14 (or higher)
+* Don't insert the images that you want in the slideshow into the page; just upload media and save changes.
+* The slider requires jQuery.
+Check that your theme files contain calls to wp_head() and wp_footer().

 = What are the parameters to the [nivo] shortcode? = The basic parameters that control the display of the Nivo slider are: